Want the best steam generator iron? Quick, simple guide!

 Automatic Shut Off

-It can it cost you a lot of money, but it could also be very dangerous to leave something like an iron turned on accidentally.
+It can it cost you a lot of money, but it could also be very dangerous to leave something turned on accidentally.
 We’ve all done it, so you’re not alone.
-I saw a cute little doormat the other day which simply said “turn your straighteners off” and thought it was a funny sentiment, but on a serious note, the automatic shut off features which some steam irons have are completely invaluable and will save you in this sort of situation.
+I saw a cute little doormat the other day which simply said “turn your straighteners off” and thought it was a funny sentiment, but on a serious note, the automatic shut off features which some irons have are completely invaluable and will save you in this sort of situation.

 Water Tank Features